 First is the client.
 He needs something, he has an idea.
 Or a problem the application would solve.

 Next comes the belief.
-When you believe that a team of qualified software product developers for hire can help you and you trust them.
+When you believe that a team of qualified software product developers can help you and you trust them.